ibexa/documentation-user/docs/personalization/dashboard.md

 The administration dashboard is the entry point to configure and control the Personalization Solution.
 It is split into two main sections:

 - The top section contains diagrams representing statistical information on how the recommendation engine is used and how successful - depending on the KPIs - recommendations are.
 - The lower section is made up of many configuration tabs.
 It contains at least the Scenarios and Added revenue information.
-Depending on the license and registration information there is also a tab for A/B-Testing, Plugin, Content Import and Newsletter settings
+Depending on the license and registration information there is also a tab for Plugin and Content Import settings.

 ## Statistics